shounakdutta13/Ch121a-DFT/HW.md

 5. *(Optional)* **Potential Energy Surface Along Co–CO Distance**
    - Scan the Co–C distance from 1.8 Å to 4.0 Å (step 0.1 Å) with all other coordinates relaxed.
    - Plot E vs. Co–C distance to visualize the binding well and dissociation limit.

-### Deliverables

-- Optimized geometries for Co-PC, CO, and Co-PC-CO.
-- Table of ΔE, ΔH, ΔG (kcal/mol) for CO desorption at B3LYP/def2-SVP and def2-TZVP.
-- Discussion of spin-state change and its effect on the binding energy.
-- *(Optional)* PES scan plot.

 ---